 This time, two days later I was worrying about that turtle, because it had climbed up in the direction of the busy road.
 Does a box turtle still have safe enough territory to roam?
 With all the invasive plants in the larger landscape does a turtle even have enough to eat around here?
 By the time I went outside I had missed the opportunity to do my practices in the medicine wheel as it was now in full sun and hot.
 So, I piddled a bit, weeding the moss, then did my prayers in the shade of the moss garden.
 Just as I was finishing, down the slope comes the turtle again, straight towards me.
 This time I pick her up and see that she is a he and run inside to get him some cherry tomatoes.
-When I put him back down he takes a bite of tomato then climbs a rock, past the small St. Frances statue, and disappears somewhere up in the ferns behind the shrine.
+When I put him back down he takes a bite of tomato then climbs a rock, past the small St. Frances statue (she’s a she), and disappears somewhere up in the ferns behind the shrine.
 I sit on the bench below and wait.
 He emerges on the other side of the shrine and rather clumsily stumbles back down a rock.
-He ambles around the garden, with a sort of staccato gait: taking some steps, stopping and stretching his neck up high, sometimes opening his mouth wide as if to taste the air, taking a few more steps, stopping to stretch his head up. . .
+He ambles around the garden with a sort of staccato gait: taking some steps, stopping and stretching his neck up high, sometimes opening his mouth wide as if to taste the air, taking a few more steps, stopping to stretch his head up. . .
 He continues this rhythmic pattern of walking, then, turning, he makes his way through the blooming patch of pink turtlehead flowers (no kidding), and back up into the ferns.

 I say to the turtle, You are a gift of life and beauty that I receive with tears of gratitude.
 I’m grateful that we both showed up in the garden at the same time.
 I’m excited that the garden might be providing something for you, is a healthy place for you.
-The first visitation was gift enough, but when an event occurs twice, Jung says, it means that something important is coming into consciousness, pay attention.
+The first visitation was gift enough, but when an event occurs twice, Jung says that it means that something important is coming into consciousness, pay attention.